meehal0203/nosql-challenge/README.md

 * How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

+While completing this assignment I used Ask BCS learning Assistant, tutoring sessions and Stack Overflow.